 Metal surfaces can be treated by using special insulated electrodes or the PlasmaTEC-X surface treatment nozzles.

 Treatment of Metal surfaces is often a matter of both cleaning and surface activation.
-Often Stainless steel surfaces are treated with either Ceramic Corona Electrodes or PlasmaTEC nozzles to ensure max. wettability and cleaning before bonding.
+Often Stainless steel surfaces are treated with either Ceramic Corona Electrodes or PlasmaTEC nozzles to ensure max. wettability and plasma cleaning before bonding.

 Should you have further questions, do not hesitate, our specialists are here to help.